Turkey Egg Cups with a Side of Yum!

 - All-Butter Puff Pastry

-- Heat 2 Tbsp of good olive oil with a dollop of butter in a pan.
+- Heat 2 tablespoons of good olive oil with a dollop of butter in a pan.

 - Add 2 chopped garlic cloves and sauté for a couple minutes.
 If you don’t prefer garlic, leave it out of the recipe.

 - Divide the cooked mixture into the muffin tin.